ygjose/Sci_hub-javascript-bookmarklet/README.md

 2️⃣ Right click in blank area of the bookmark bar;

-3️⃣ Find the option "create webpage (G)" (ps. depend on your navigator, naming could be slightly different);
+3️⃣ Find the option "create webpage (G)" (ps. depending on your navigator, naming could be slightly different);

 4️⃣ Now you can add your own bookmarklet to the pop-up window;

-5️⃣ Name: (let's say) Sci-hub Passkey; Website: copy and paste [the javascript](https://github.com/ygjose/Sci_hub-javascript-bookmarklet/blob/master/Sci-hub%20Passkey.js);
+5️⃣ Name: (let's say) Sci-hub Passkey; URL: copy and paste [the javascript](https://github.com/ygjose/Sci_hub-javascript-bookmarklet/blob/master/Sci-hub%20Passkey.js);

 6️⃣ Voila!
 You will be seeing a new bookmarklet on your bookmark bar.
 That means you successfully created your sci-hub passkey.